-This document describes the internship in clinical psychology offered by the Federal Correctional Complex (FCC) in Butner, North Carolina for the 2020/2021 training year.
+This document describes the internship in clinical psychology offered by the Federal Correctional Complex (FCC) in Butner, North Carolina, for the 2021/2022 training year.
 This is a full-time, one year program.
-There are seven positions in five tracks available for 2020/2021 (Two additional half-time positions are available through the University of North Carolina).
+There are seven positions in five tracks available for 2021/2022 (Two additional half-time positions are available through the University of North Carolina).
 This program is accredited as an internship in Professional Psychology by the American Psychological Association and maintains membership in the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-As will be discussed below, for a number of years FCC Butner has trained interns from the internship program at the University of North Carolina, which also holds APA accreditation.
+As will be discussed, for a number of years FCC Butner has trained interns from the internship program at the University of North Carolina, which also holds APA accreditation.
 With this option, two trainees spend equal time at each site.
 Applications are accepted from students in APA accredited doctoral programs in clinical and counseling psychology who have completed all course work and required practica for a doctoral degree.
-Application procedures for each option will be addressed in detail below.
+Application procedures for each option will be addressed in detail later in this brochure.